-Stretching around 150km (with the eastern two-thirds in China), this mesmerising lake plays artist with a surreal palette of vivid blues, which contrasts magically with the surrounding colourful mineral swirls of starkly arid, snow-brushed mountains.
-The scene is also striking for the almost total lack of habitation along shores whose turquoise waters can look Caribbean.
-Visitor activities don't stretch much beyond ogling the ever-changing lake, but one 'sight' is a sand spit nicknamed ‘Shooting Point’ since its use as a filmset for the 2009 Bollywood hit The 3 Idiots.
+Stretching around 150km (with the eastern two-thirds in Tibet), this mesmerising lake plays artist with a surreal palette of vivid colours, from Carribbean-style turquoise to leaden grey, depending on the light, contrasting magically with the surrounding khakhi swirls of arid, snow-brushed mountains.
+Visitor activities don't stretch much beyond ogling the ever-changing lake and taking bracing lakeshore walks.

 A Leh–Pangong jeep or motorbike safari is a scenically impressive adventure, crossing the 5360m Chang La en route, but it's a trip that is now very popular with domestic Indian tourists, so brace yourself for some crowds.
 It's a long drive, so plan on sleeping at least one night, preferably in quieter Man.
 To get here non-Indians need to obtain permits through an agency in Leh.